skytheo/drag-drop-calendar/README.md

 1. Create branch and name it something unique
 2. Make your changes
-3. Run it locally
+3. Run it locally 'npm run build'
-4. Manual testing to make sure nothing broke
+4. Manual testing to make sure nothing broke 'npm run start'
 5. Push you branch (can be done anytime after 1.)
 6. Create an MR
 7. Once approved, merge it into main